Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Variable

-Table \ref{ab2cd||1a2b|3c|1a3d_vertex2} consists of those $(f,b,c,d)$ satisfying $6-3b-2c-2d<0$, $f$ is an even integer $\ge 16$ and $\ne 36,48$, $a$ is a non-negative integer, and the degree of the vertex is $\ge 4$.
-It turns out we have $a=0$ in all cases.
+Table \ref{ab2cd||1a2b|3c|1a3d_vertex2} consists of those $(b,c,d,f)$ satisfying $6-3b-2c-2d<0$, $f$ is a fixed even integer satisfying $f\ge 16$ and $f\ne 36,48$, $a$ is a non-negative integer, and the degree of the vertex is $\ge 4$.
+It turns out we get $a=0$ in all cases.

-Table \ref{ab2cd||1a2b|3c|1a3d_vertex} consists of those $(b,c,d)$ satisfying $6-3b-2c-2d>0$ (and the three existing vertices $\alpha\beta^2,\gamma^3,\alpha\delta^3$).
-Such vertices allow $f$ to be arbitrarily large, but some modulus conditions must be satisfied in order for $a$ to be non-negative integers.
-Moreover, the high degree requirement becomes the lower bounds for $f$.
+Table \ref{ab2cd||1a2b|3c|1a3d_vertex} consists of vertices that may appear for multiple $f$, i.e., non-fixed $f$.
+The list includes the three existing vertices $\alpha\beta^2,\gamma^3,\alpha\delta^3$ and those $(b,c,d)$ satisfying $6-3b-2c-2d>0$.
+Such vertices allow $f$ to be arbitrarily large, but some modulus condition must be satisfied in order for $a$ to be a non-negative integer.
+Moreover, the high degree condition becomes lower bounds for $f$.